khudgins/documentation/console/compute/servers.rst

    :scale: 70 %

-enStratus monitors all servers in your account.
+Enstratius monitors all servers in your account.
 Select actions from the right-hand column to access server options.
-If the enStratus agent is not installed on the server, the options available are limited to getting information, rebooting, pausing/starting, or terminating the server.
-If the enStratus agent is installed on a running server, additional functionality is included in the actions menu.
+If the Enstratius agent is not installed on the server, the options available are limited to getting information, rebooting, pausing/starting, or terminating the server.
+If the Enstratius agent is installed on a running server, additional functionality is included in the actions menu.

 This section describes the options available in the actions menu; options for which the agent